hwxi/CS520-2021-Spring/lectures/README.md

 ## Lecture-02-18(Thu)

-The introduction to functional streams is wrapped up, and an introduction to linear streams is given.
-A comparison between sieve and sieve_vt is given, which shows that the latter is much more efficient than the former, both time-wise and memory-wise.
+The introduction to functional streams is wrapped up, and an introduction to linear streams is started.
+A comparison between sieve (functional) and sieve_vt (linear) is given, which shows that the latter is much more efficient than the former, both time-wise and memory-wise.

 #### Recording: